-We played a number of clubs in the Los Angeles vicinity: The Lighthouse, with Howard Rumsey at the door speaking the introduction as though he were Willie, while on stage Willie held the mike and attempted to lip-sync with what Howard was saying.
+We played a number of clubs in the Los Angeles vicinity: The Lighthouse, with Howard Rumsey at the door supplying the voice while on stage Willie held the mike and attempted to lip-sync to what Howard was saying.
 We also played clubs in Marina Del Rey and by the QE2, plus some northern California dates - Great American Music Hall, etc. This got the band tight and ready for the road.

 During the tour, we had many major artists sit in and play with us.
-Sonny Stiit played two sets with us in Nice, James Moody joined us for a tune in Germany, and Dizzy Gillespie played with us twice in Nice, and then closed the Jazz at the Ally Pally festival with us - for the last song of the set, last song of the week-long festival, Dizzy jammed with us in an electric-funk, electric-Miles-style jam.
-He would leave a huge hole, then play a quick flurry of note like á la electric Miles, and look up and giggle like a little kid!
-(I had played with Dizzy years before in Baltimore, and was familiar with his sense of humor - this was very typical Dizzy, and we all had a wonderful time...
+Sonny Stiit played two sets with us in Nice, James Moody joined us for a tune in Germany, and Dizzy Gillespie played with us twice in Nice, and then closed the Jazz at the Ally Pally festival with us - for the last song of the set, last song of the week-long festival, and last song of the tour for the band, and laast song I ever played with this amazing talent.
+Dizzy jammed with us in a funky, electric-Miles-style jam.
+He would leave a huge hole, then play a quick flurry of note á la electric Miles, and look up and giggle like a little kid!
+(I had played with Dizzy years before in Baltimore, and was familiar with his sense of humor - this was very typical Dizzy, and we all had a wonderful time...)

 In album cover order, front to back left to right: